-Build a QR code generator · Cloudflare Workers docs
+Build a QR code generator

 Publish

-And with that, you’re finished writing the code for the QR code serverless function, on Cloudflare Workers!
+With all the above steps complete, you have written the code for a QR code serverless function on Cloudflare Workers.

 Wrangler has built-in support for bundling, uploading, and releasing your Cloudflare Workers application.
-To do this, we’ll run
+To do this, run

 wrangler publish, which will build and publish your code.